 The M41ST84Y/W offers 12 additional internal registers which contain the Alarm, Watchdog, Flag, Square Wave and Control data.
 These registers are memory locations which contain external (user accessible) and internal copies of the data (usually referred to as BiPORTTM TIMEKEEPER cells).
 The external copies are independent of internal functions except that they are updated periodically by the simultaneous transfer of the incremented internal copy.
-The internal divider (or clock) chain will be reset upon the completion of a WRITE to any clock address.
+TIMEKEEPER and Alarm Registers store data in BCD.
+Control, Watchdog and Square Wave Registers store data in Binary Format.